amplication/docs/docs/getting-started/generated-app.md

 ## Technologies

-The generated app is built with the following amazing open-source technologies:
+The generated app is built with the following proven open-source technologies:

 ### Server-side